-- requirements of local fire codes.
-The zones provide an integral level of protection for structures from wildfires by slowing the speed and reducing the intensity of fire. - (j) "Habitat Management Plan" refers to a document or decision-making process intended to guide the management, protection, and restoration of wildlife habitat while integrating goals and objectives with other pertinent landscape scale or specific plans. - (k) "Native Tree" shall mean a tree of native origin including any indigenous tree from California which is a member of a species present at a given site prior to European contact.
-Native Trees may include planted trees and naturally occurring trees of native origin. - (I) "Protected Tree" means any individual native tree with a minimum Diameter at Breast Height (DBH) as defined in section 7-9-69.2. - (m) "Removal" shall mean the uprooting, cutting, or severing of the main trunk, or major branches, or major tree roots of a Protected Tree or any act which causes, or may be reasonably expected to cause a tree to die. - (n) "Replacement Tree" shall mean any tree installed either on-site or off-site as part of the required replacement for removal of a Protected Tree.
-Replacement Trees shall consist exclusively of Protected Trees of the same or similarly appropriate native species and shall be in the ratio ranging from 1:1 to 15:1 based on DBH of the impacted oak and sycamore trees, and 1:1 to 5:1 for other protected tree species according to the Tree Replacement Scale and shall be installed a minimum of thirty (30) feet apart on-center.
-Replacement Trees shall be a minimum size equal to that of a fifteen (15) gallon size specimen tree, or a smaller size if supported by the Tree Preservation Management Plan.
-For the purposes of the Tree Preservation Regulations, all Replacement Trees are considered Protected Trees regardless of size and shall be replaced if mortality occurs throughout the entire Replacement Tree Monitoring Period. - (o) "Replacement Tree Monitoring Period" mean the term of protection starting with the date the Tree Replacement Installation Certification is approved and shall apply to a period of ten (10) years for protected oak species and five (5) years for all other protected species. - (p) "Temporary Stockpiling" refers to the holding of a Protected Tree in a temporary nursery location after it has been removed from its original location, prior to the transplanting of the tree into a different location either elsewhere on the property or at an off-site location.
-Protected Trees that are stockpiled for transplanting shall be subject to the same Replacement Tree Monitoring Period as a Replacement tree.
+- (h) "Encroachment" shall mean any intrusion into the Tree Protection Zone of a Protected Tree including, but not limited to, grading, excavation, trenching, parking of vehicles, storage of materials or equipment, or the construction of structures or other improvements. - (i) "Fuel Modification Plan and Maintenance Program" is an Orange County Fire Authority guidance document that provides information on how fuel modification zones are to be designed, installed, and maintained in order to meet safety requirements of local fire codes.
+The zones provide an integral level of protection for structures from wildfires by slowing the speed and reducing the intensity of fire. - (j) "Habitat Management Plan" refers to a document or decision-making process intended to guide the management, protection, and restoration of wildlife habitat while integrating goals and objectives with other pertinent landscape scale or specific plans. - (k) "In-Lieu Fee" refers to an option in the Tree Preservation Management Plan that may apply to project applicants to allow an applicant to pay into a Tree Preservation Fund in lieu of on-site or off-site tree replacement.
+Fees will be determined based on the size of the Protected Tree impacted and are subject to annual adjustments based on the Consumer Price Index.
+The fee schedule is located in the Tree Preservation Permit application. - (I) "Large Development Project" is defined as a non-residential project, multifamily residential project, or a residential project that involves the subdivision of a parcel or parcels, or any project impacting multiple parcels. - (m) "Native Tree" shall mean any indigenous tree from California which is a member of a species which was present at a given site prior to European contact. - (n) "Protected Tree" means any individual native tree with a minimum Diameter at Breast Height (DBH) as defined in Section 7-9-69.2. - (o) "Removal" shall mean the uprooting, cutting, or severing of the main trunk, or major branches, of a Protected Tree or any act which causes, or may be reasonably expected to cause a tree to die. - (p) "Replacement Tree" shall mean any tree installed either on-site or off-site as part of the required replacement for removal of a Protected Tree.
+Replacement Trees shall consist exclusively of Protected Trees of the same or similarly appropriate native species and shall be in the ratio ranging from 1:1 to 5:1 based on DBH of the impacted tree and will be installed a minimum of thirty (30) feet apart on-center.
+For the purposes of this Ordinance, all Replacement Trees are considered Protected Trees regardless of size and must be replaced if mortality occurs throughout the entire Replacement Tree Monitoring Period. - (q) "Replacement Tree Monitoring Period" shall mean the term of protection starting with the date of the recorded Tree Preservation Covenant of the